platformista/daalder-platformsh/README.md

 and checked into this repository.

-## Platform.sh minimum requirements for Daalder

-Due to Daalder's requirement of a minimum 1GB PHP memory limit, this template requires at least a `LARGE` plan.
-When you first deploy this template to Platform.sh, it will use `DEVELOPMENT` plan.
-Therefore, you must upgrade the plan after the first deployment.
-You can do this from the Web Console.

 ## Private Packagist authentication required

 When you purchase Daalder, you receive authentication credentials to fetch the package from a [Private Packagist](https://packagist.com/) repository.